 Gabi Lasky, Tatour’s defense lawyer, has noted that she has presented dozens of poems by Palestinian writers from within Israel containing much more severe and confrontational sentiments than those found in Tatour’s work, yet these writers were not arrested (Alaraby TV).
 Tatour’s father has also pointed out that the video clips in the poem all pre-dated it and were not produced by Tatour, leading one to question where the issue lay (Alaraby TV).

 The experience of viewing the text with accompanying video imagery and music changes matters significantly.
 The poet begins to recite in a low voice, accompanied by music that begins quietly, then reaches a crescendo when the poet’s words are coupled with scenes of violence and clashes between Palestinians and the Israeli army.
 The integration of text and carefully-selected video clips, along with the poet’s voice and the music, lend the piece a three-dimensional power.
-Word, voice, and image are coordinated, each enriching the other, something the legal ruling points to itself in Article 3.
+Word, voice, and image are coordinated, each enriching the other, something the legal ruling points to itself in Article 3 (State of Israel v.
+Dareen Tatour 174).

 The state justified the serious charges on the basis of the poet’s words: “Resist, my people, resist them!/Resist the settler’s robbery and follow the caravan of the martyrs.”
 It is noteworthy that, in order to make its case for incitement to terrorism (under Article A of the 2016 Anti-Terrorism Law), the state relied on video content, which it regarded as clear evidence.
 The judgement reads:

 The poet confessed in front of the investigating committee that she had established the precise details of the choice of video clips to accompany this text for a full week beforehand.
 Thus, the textual content and the violent video scenes are considered part of a violent message that the poet wished to convey.
+(State of Israel v.
+Dareen Tatour 180)

 After investigation, the judges indicated that it was difficult to view the poetic aspects in themselves as a call to violence, but these became problematic when presented in conjunction with images of violent protest.
 They concluded that the digital format of the poem had endowed the work overall with greater expressive power of its content and communication of its sentiment.

-The poem’s popular platform
+B. The grass-roots nature of the poem

 Video poems that are predominantly published via social media have consequently had a greater receptive impact.
 They therefore have also had a greater effect on public opinion in that form, as far as both the poet and the state are concerned.
-Article 4 of the court judgement itself notes the thousands of views and “likes” the poem has received since its publication, as well as positive and encouraging comments added by viewers.
+Article 4 of the court judgement itself notes the thousands of views and “likes” the poem has received since its publication, as well as positive and encouraging comments added by viewers (State of Israel v.
+Dareen Tatour 174).